This post may contain affiliate links. Please read our disclosure policy.

 While it will stay good for a couple of days, it’s best to make pasta salad the day of or the day before you plan to eat it.

-Store macaroni salad in an airtight container in the refrigerator for up to 3 to 4 days.
+Store it in an airtight container for up to 3 days.

 I don’t recommend freezing macaroni salad, as the texture of the pasta and the dressing may be compromised when thawed.

 Absolutely!
-Feel free to add diced cooked chicken, ham, tuna, or even chickpeas for a protein boost.
+Feel free to add a sliced baked chicken breast, diced ham steak, tuna, or even chickpeas for a protein boost.

 If you’ve tried this small batch macaroni salad recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.